iposton/angular-material-dynamic-list/readme.md

 The other feature is a popover that displays a name and the link to this repo.
 I used a module called [drop-ng](https://github.com/stevenh77/drop-ng).
 This is a directive that uses the tether.js library and makes it compatible with angular.
 It was easy to set up and use in the app.

 Twitter share button.
 I used a plugin for this.
 I added the module script tag to index.html and used the directive in the content.html.
+An easy way to allow others to share your work on social media.

 ```html